Common Health Issues

-The leading health issues among Asian Americans are Cancer, Heart Disease, Strokes, and Diabetes
+The leading health issues among Asian Americans are cancer, heart disease, strokes and diabetes

 - 1 in 12 Asians Americans are chronically infected with Hepatitis B